Paddy field: India

-India has the largest paddy output in the world and is also the largest exporter of rice in the world as of 2020.
+India has the largest paddy output in the world and in 2020 was the largest exporter of rice in the world.
 In India, West Bengal is the largest rice producing state.
 Paddy fields are a common sight throughout India, both in the northern Gangetic Plains and the southern peninsular plateaus.
 Paddy is cultivated at least twice a year in most parts of India, the two seasons being known as Rabi and Kharif respectively.
 The former cultivation is dependent on irrigation, while the latter depends on the Monsoon.
 The paddy cultivation plays a major role in socio-cultural life of rural India.
 Many regional festivals celebrate the harvest, such as Onam, Bihu, Thai Pongal, Makar Sankranti, and Nabanna.
 The Kaveri delta region of Thanjavur is historically known as the rice bowl of Tamil Nadu, and Kuttanadu is called the rice bowl of Kerala.
 Gangavathi is known as the rice bowl of Karnataka.

 Indonesia

-Prime Javanese paddies yield roughly 6 metric tons of unmilled rice (2.5 metric tons of milled rice) per hectare.
+In the island of Java, prime paddies yield roughly 6 metric tons of unmilled rice (2.5 metric tons of milled rice) per hectare.
 When irrigation is available, rice farmers typically plant Green Revolution rice varieties allowing three growing seasons per year.
 Since fertilizer and pesticide are relatively expensive inputs, farmers typically plant seeds in a very small plot.
 Three weeks following germination, the 15-20 centimetre (6–8 in) stalks are picked and replanted at greater separation, in a backbreaking manual procedure.

 Rice harvesting in Central Java is often performed not by owners or sharecroppers of paddies, but rather by itinerant middlemen, whose small firms specialize in the harvest, transport, milling, and distribution of rice.

 The fertile volcanic soil of much of the Indonesian archipelago—particularly the islands of Java and Bali—has made rice a central dietary staple.
 Steep terrain on Bali resulted in complex irrigation systems, locally called subak, to manage water storage and drainage for rice terraces.